 28 May Spring Nail Designs That Look Fresh, Chic, and Completely Wearable

 May sits in that sweet spot where spring is fully alive warm enough for bare arms, but not so hot that everything feels overdone.
 Your nails should match that energy.
 The problem most people run into is choosing between trendy and timeless, bold and subtle, or seasonal and wearable beyond one week.
 This list cuts through all of that.
-These 28 May spring nail designs are curated for real life work meetings, weekend brunches, garden events, and everything in between.
+These 28 May Spring Nail Designs are curated for real life work meetings, weekend brunches, garden events, and everything between.
 Whether you prefer clean minimalism or something with more personality, you’ll find options here that actually work.

 The May Nail Aesthetic: What’s Working Right Now

 May nail trends in 2026 lean into softness without being boring.
 Think milky bases with botanical details, sheer washes of color, and textures that photograph beautifully in natural light.
-The maximalist chrome moment is settling into something more refined, and florals have graduated from basic to intentional.
+Chrome has refined itself full-nail metallic has stepped back in favor of chrome tips and accent nails.
+Florals in 2026 are deliberate and placement-specific, not just scattered across every finger.
 If your go-to has been a plain nude, May is the perfect time to add one layer of interest without starting over from scratch.

 See More About : 27 Spring Nail Ideas That Feel Fresh Without Trying Too Hard